sciurius/perl-Getopt-Long/README.md

 Module Getopt::Long - extended processing of command line options
 =================================================================

+Getopt::Long is a standard Perl5 (core) module, but maintained separately.

 Note that this source tree contains a Makefile.PL (for Perl) and a GNUmakefile (for development).